amonull/BPM/templates/README.md

 Used in files.
 Used to tell bpm to use full path for users home i.e. {HOME} = /home/\<user\>

+### {dep* dep*}

+Used in Host_deps.
+This option allows template builder to make a space seperated list inside curly brackets to make alternative dependecies, if one inside that list is found on system, bpm will consider that dependecy fulfilled.

 ## How To Make Templates

 There are three total sections in making a complete template with most being completely optional and avoidable, a fully functional template can be created using only one of three total sections.